-NG Bailey was formed in 1921 and is now the leading independent engineering and services business in the UK with a proud heritage and proven track record of achievement over more than 100 years.
+NG Bailey was formed in 1921 and is now the leading independent services and engineering business in the UK with a proud heritage and proven track record of achievement over more than 100 years.

 As a family-owned business, our shareholders are actively involved stewards of the Group, with two family shareholders appointed as family non-executive Directors.
-The family maintain a visible presence in the Group, supporting a responsible culture across the business.
+The Bailey family maintain a visible and prominent presence in the Group, supporting a responsible culture across the business.
+The family have established their Guiding Principles which aim to capture their long-term aspirations for the business, including leadership excellence, being a great place to work and acting as a responsible business, as set out on pages 60 and 61.